-DAI LEWIS (c1890-1927): Ex-boxer, heavy drinker and small-time thug Dai paid the ultimate price for trying to muscle in on the lucrative protection racket the Rowlands gang operated at Ely racecourse: knifed to death outside the Blue Anchor in St Mary Street (now Be At One).
+DAI LEWIS (1896-1927): Ex-boxer, heavy drinker and small-time thug Dai paid the ultimate price for trying to muscle in on the lucrative protection racket the Rowlands gang operated at Ely racecourse: he was knifed to death outside the Blue Anchor in St Mary Street (now Be At One).
 John Rowlands admitted manslaughter in self-defence (it was Lewis’s knife) but he, brother Edward and Danny Driscoll were all found guilty of murder and sentenced to death.
 Then John went berserk in custody and was sent to Broadmoor for life while the two who didn’t do it were both hanged in 1928.

 PETER LEWIS (1944-2012): William Jones from Adamsdown is currently serving a minimum of 22 years for the meaningless stabbing of Peter outside his flat in Claude Road, Roath.
 Tooled-up Jones encountered the vulnerable pensioner with learning difficulties while hunting down an ex-girlfriend.